jkyamaguchi/ReDI-AI/Project/README.md

 - [ ] Advanced visualizations (D3.js)
 - [ ] PWA features for offline shopping

----

-## 📄 License

-This project is part of the ReDI School curriculum.

----

-## 👤 Author

-Juliana Yamaguchi

----

 ## 🙏 Acknowledgments

 - ReDI School for AI/ML curriculum